Save up to 25%… Shop Our Birthday Sale Now!

 How to Use Mushrooms for Anxiety

-But it’s also important to ensure that you’re only consuming those supplements that are of the highest quality.
+But it’s also important to ensure you only consume the highest-quality supplements.
 What does this mean?

-When buying a mushroom supplement, make sure that it is actually made from the mushroom (fruiting body).
+When buying mushrooms for anxiety, make sure that the supplement is actually made from the mushroom (fruiting body).
 The mushroom is where you can find an abundance of beneficial compounds like beta-glucans.

-Avoid products made of mycelium since this fungal “root system” is commonly grown on a grain substrate and this grain is not fully consumed by the mycelium and ends up in the final product.
-Therefore, the end product has diluted medicinal value and undesirable grain fillers.
+Avoid products made of mycelium since this fungal “root system” is commonly grown on a grain substrate, and this grain is not fully consumed by the mycelium and ends up in the final product.
+Therefore, the end product has diluted functional value (meaning less health benefits) and undesirable grain fillers.
 To learn more, check out our article Medicinal Mushroom Benefits: Mycelium vs. Fruiting Body.

-At Real Mushrooms, we take pride in our sourcing and extraction methods for our functional mushroom products.
+At Real Mushrooms, we take pride in the sourcing and extraction methods for our functional mushroom products.
 Our products are guaranteed to contain no fillers, starch, or grains.
-This is all so that you can experience the most benefits from functional mushrooms.
+This is all so you can experience the most benefits from functional mushrooms.

 Learn more by reading our articles on Reishi, Lion’s Mane, and Cordyceps.